 Instead of giving an intro worthy of a college essay, start with what you will give away.
 Spill the beans in front of them.

 Take a look at what Derek Halpern from Social Triggers does in this post:

 It doesn’t get any shorter than that.

-Remember people visit your content already knowing what’s it about thanks to its title.
-(A good reason to have a good title, which I will explain later.)
+Remember, people visit your content already knowing what’s it about thanks to its title.
+(An excellent reason to have a good title, which I will explain later.)

-Since they have some idea of what your content is about, start with that pre-existing knowledge and build the intro from there.
+Since they have some idea of your content, start with that pre-existing knowledge and build the intro from there.